 Config Refresh is a useful tool in the right context, and enabling it is worth doing.
 But it's scoped to a specific class of problem: Policy CSP-managed settings that get overwritten by local changes.
 The compliance failures most likely to lock a user out of their work require something more.

-In future posts, we'll look at configuration drift that causes devices to fall out of compliance and how Config Refresh can help.
-In scenarios where Config Refresh cannot correct the issue, we'll look at building automated end-to-end solutions that can detect devices that fall out of compliance, report, and remediate without the user ever noticing any disruption.
-Tools such as Log Analytics Workspace, Azure Functions, Remediations, and Custom Compliance Policies can help us along the way.
+In future posts, we'll look at configuration drift that causes devices to fall out of compliance, and how Intune can remediate noncompliance without the need for custom solutions.
+In scenarios where Intune cannot correct the issue, we'll look at building automated end-to-end solutions that can detect, report, and remediate noncompliant devices without the user ever noticing any disruption.
+Tools such as Log Analytics Workspace, Azure Functions, Intune Remediations, and Custom Compliance Policies can help us along the way.